-So summer is finally here!
-This hopefully means holidays, which means some of the best photo opportunities you will see all year.
-My husband started as a keen amateur, before turning professional, so I have roped him into give some some top tips for taking the best holiday photos – enjoy!
+My husband started as a keen amateur photographer, before turning professional.
+I have asked him into give some some top tips for taking the best holiday photos – enjoy!

 Get a camera!